rg2/xreg/README.md

     * Only needed at runtime on Windows and Linux and is typically provided with your graphics drivers or CUDA SDK
     * Included with MacOS
   * Optional: [ffmpeg](https://ffmpeg.org) is used for writing videos when it is found in the system path.
 The OpenCV video writer is used if ffmpeg is not available.

-## Building
-A standard CMake configure/generate process is used.
-It is recommended to generate Ninja build files for fast compilation.
-Example scripts for building all dependencies and the xReg repository are provided for [POSIX systems](example_build_script) (e.g. MacOS and Linux) and [Windows](example_build_script_win.cmd).
-The [docker](docker) directory demonstrates how Docker may be used to build the software.

 ## License and Attribution
 The software is available for use under the [MIT License](LICENSE).